debops/debops/docs/ansible/roles/icinga/deployment.rst

 :file:`secret/icinga_web/auth/<inventory_hostname>/credentials/root/password`
 file (see :ref:`debops.secret` for more details).

-After logging in, you should create a new basic host template.
-By default, the role will try and register the nodes using the ``generic-host`` template.
-To create it, go to the "Icinga Director" -> "Hosts" -> "Host Templates" section and click on "Add".
-Enter "generic-host" as the "Hostname", set the "Check command" option as "hostalive".
-You should also set a reasonable "Check interval", "Retry interval' and "Max check attempts" fields, for example with 5 minutes, 30 seconds and 5 tries.

-It might be best to add a separate host template for hosts with Icinga 2 Agent installed, in case that you want to include other hosts as well.
-For this, create a new template with a chosen name, and in the "Icinga Agent and zone settings" section set the "Icinga 2 Agent", "Estabilish connection" and "Accepts config" options to "Yes".
+After logging in, and if you haven't already done so, try applying the :ref:`debops.icinga` role to some other host which is to be monitored.
+If everything is configured correctly, the role should automatically register the new host in Icinga via the Director REST API.
+Subsequent execution of the role will not change the status of the host in Icinga, but if you remove the host from the web interface and re-run the :ref:`debops.icinga` role, the host will be registered again.

+By default, the role will automatically create two host templates, ``generic-host`` and ``icinga-agent-host`` (the latter depending on the former) as part of the host registration process and will register new hosts using the ``icinga-agent-host`` template.
+See :envvar:`icinga__director_default_host_templates` for more details.
+Note that if you delete these templates they will, by default, be recreated every time a host is (re-)registered with the Director.

 You can define the list of templates automatically applied during registration using the ``icinga__director_register_*_templates`` default variables.

-After this you can apply the :ref:`debops.icinga` role to other hosts.
-If everything was configured correctly, the role should automatically register a new host in Icinga via the Director REST API.
-Subsequent execution of the role will not change the status of the host in Icinga, but if you remove the host from the web interface and re-run the :ref:`debops.icinga` role, the host will be registered again.